lancedb/lancedb/docs/src/python/dlt.md

     └── requirements.txt
     ```

-    `dlt` has a list of pre-built [sources](https://dlthub.com/docs/dlt-ecosystem/verified-sources/) like [SQL databases](https://dlthub.com/docs/dlt-ecosystem/verified-sources/sql_database), [REST APIs](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api), [Google Sheets](https://dlthub.com/docs/dlt-ecosystem/verified-sources/google_sheets), [Notion](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion) etc., that can be used out-of-the-box by running `dlt init <source_name> lancedb`.
-However, since `dlt` is a python library, it is also very easy to modify these pre-built sources or to write your own custom source from scratch.
+    dlt has a list of pre-built [sources](https://dlthub.com/docs/dlt-ecosystem/verified-sources/) like [SQL databases](https://dlthub.com/docs/dlt-ecosystem/verified-sources/sql_database), [REST APIs](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api), [Google Sheets](https://dlthub.com/docs/dlt-ecosystem/verified-sources/google_sheets), [Notion](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion) etc., that can be used out-of-the-box by running `dlt init <source_name> lancedb`.
+Since dlt is a python library, it is also very easy to modify these pre-built sources or to write your own custom source from scratch.

 3. **Specify necessary credentials and/or embedding model details:**

     In order to fetch data from the OMDb API, you will need to pass a valid API key into your pipeline.
-Additionally, depending on whether you're using LanceDB OSS or LanceDB cloud, you also may or may not need to provide necessary credentials to connect to the LanceDB instance.
+Depending on whether you're using LanceDB OSS or LanceDB cloud, you also may need to provide the necessary credentials to connect to the LanceDB instance.
 These can be pasted inside `.dlt/sercrets.toml`.

-    Furthermore, `dlt`'s LanceDB integration allows you to automatically embed the data during ingestion.
-Again, depending on the embedding model chosen, you may need to paste necessary credentials inside `.dlt/sercrets.toml`:
+    dlt's LanceDB integration also allows you to automatically embed the data during ingestion.
+Depending on the embedding model chosen, you may need to paste the necessary credentials inside `.dlt/sercrets.toml`:
     ```toml
     [sources.rest_api]
     api_key = "api_key" # Enter the API key for the OMDb API